Found us from search engine?

 It’s the best result you could hope for.

 The good thing is, we have tools that can help us get around those limitations.
-Emojis are the most recent innovation, and Joanne has written about them, but we also have some more old fashioned tools.
+Emojis are the most recent innovation, and we have a blog post on the power of emoji marketing which you can check out, but we also have some more old fashioned tools.

 Bold helps things stand out.
 Italics help stress certain points.
 Underline reinforces a statement.
 By understanding how to use them properly, you can break up your text visually.